Day 3: Beijing

 Later, transfer to the airport for a flight to Xian to experience the historical side of your China trip.
 Located in the Yellow River Basin in China's heartland, Xian is one of the birthplaces of civilization.
 It has seen 3,100 years of development and 11 dynasties, giving it equal fame with Athens, Rome and Cairo as one of the four major ancient civilization capitals.
 Xian reached its peak during the Tang Dynasty at 10th century with a population of one million and is rich with cultural and historical significances.

 Later, you take a relaxing walk to the heart of the city to visit its fascinating Muslim quarter.
-In the center of Xian, visible everywhere from the surrounding city walls, are the city's two Ming Dynasty treasures - Bell and Drum Towers.
+In the center of Xian, visible everywhere from the surrounding city walls, are the city's two Ming Dynasty treasures—Bell and Drum Towers.
 Built in 1384, the Bell Tower, in which a great bell once rang at dawn, is a classic example of Ming architecture.
 It consists of a triple-eaved, two storey wooden pavilion resting on a square brick platform nine meters high, pierced by four archways.
 Across the square from the Bell Tower is the rectangular Drum Tower, where a drum was beaten daily at sundown.
 First erected in 1380, the Drum Tower has become the gateway to Xian's old Muslim quarter and its historical mosque.
+Lunch at a famous local restaurant to sample a special dumpling meal.

 Founded in 742, the Great Mosque is the focus of the more than 30,000 Chinese Muslims (Hui) of Xian, whose beards and white caps distinguish them from Han Chinese.
 Stand in four beautiful courtyards of ancient trees, ornate arches and stone steles, the Mosque is the center of life for the Muslim community - the descendants of the merchants that ferried the religion into China along the ancient Silk Road.
 The backstreets surrounding the mosque is the charming Muslim Quarter hosting the city's most fascinating night market, with its winding streets, low houses, narrow lanes, excellent ethnic cuisine, and resident Hui community.
 Tour the lovely and unusual area with bustling stalls and enjoy some of the best street food in China!

 In the late afternoon, you fly to Guilin and indulge yourself in China's most amazing natural landscapes.
 Guilin is celebrated for its picturesque karst limestone pinnacles and meandering Li River.
-An old Chinese saying describes Guilin's landscape as "the best scenery under heaven".
-Its misty limestone peaks "rise as suddenly from the earth as trees in a forest, and surrounding the city like mountains floating in an imaginary sea".
-Meet your local representative and transfer to your hotel overlooking the Li River.
+An old Chinese saying describes Guilin's landscape as the best scenery under heaven.
+Its misty limestone peaks rise as suddenly from the earth as trees in a forest, and surrounding the city like mountains floating in an imaginary sea.
+Meet your local representative and transfer to your luxurious hotel overlooking the Li River

-After breakfast, you take a short flight to the mountain city of Chongqing, China's largest city with a population of over 30 million.
-Chongqing is the gateway to China's most populous Sichuan (Literally, Four Rivers) Province and also home to China's most notable Sichuan cuisine.
+If time permits, you will tour the Reed Flute Cave, nature's subterranean wonder filled with stalactites and stalagmites.
+Its name comes from the verdant reeds growing outside that are used to make flutes.
+The grand chamber known as the Crystal Palace, is an awesome spectacle.
+Afterwards, you are transferred to the airport for a short flight to the mountain city of Chongqing.
+With a population of over 30 million, Chongqing is the gateway to China's most populous Sichuan (Literally, Four Rivers) Province and also home to China's most notable Sichuan cuisine.
 During WWII, Chongqing was China's wartime capital.
 U.S. General Stillwell was the Commander of the US Forces here and the "Flying Tigers" was also based in Chongqing.

 No visit is complete without a meal in a local Sichuan restaurant.
 The cuisine is spicy, and peppercorns and chilies abound, but often in a surprisingly subtle way.
 Whether it's hotpot, meat or a vegetable dish, your mouth will water and your taste buds tingle with delight.
-After dinner, you board China's official 5-star cruiser (with private balcony) to start your memorable 3-night cruise down the Yangtze River.
-Settle into your cabin and check out the numerous amenities on board.
+After dinner, board your luxurious cruise ship for the memorable 3-night cruise down the Yangtze River.
+Settle into your outside balcony cabin and check out the numerous amenities on board.
 The Yangtze River originates on the Tibetan Plateau and traverses a distance of 3900 miles before flowing into the East China Sea, near Shanghai.
 It is the third longest river in the world, after the Amazon and the Nile.
-With over 700 tributaries, the Yangtze River has been the lifeline and major commercial thoroughfare in China for millennia
+With over 700 tributaries, the Yangtze River has been the lifeline and major commercial thoroughfare in China for millennia.

 In the morning you travel by motor-coach to Suzhou, which is often referred, by the Chinese, as the "Venice of the East".
 Suzhou is a 2,500-year-old city renowned the world over for its traditional gardens, ancient canals and silk production.
 In 1997 Suzhou's classic garden was designated an UNESCO World Heritage Site.